Andrew Hunter (lawyer): Law practice

 After the war, Hunter resumed his legal practice.
 As the county's leading attorney, he again often opposed Charles J. Faulkner in court.
 Beginning in 1865, when West Virginia legislators moved the Jefferson County seat from Charles Town to Shepherdstown.
 Hunter fought to move the county seat back, and successfully defended a later law moving the county seat back to Charles Town (from Shepherdstown); Faulkner represented the losing Shepherdstown side.
 Hunter was later one of the losing attorneys representing Virginia in Virginia v.
 West Virginia, Virginia's suit to take back the counties of Jefferson and Berkeley, which the U.S. Supreme Court decided in 1871 (Faulkner was on the winning side).

 Death

 Andrew Hunter died at his home in Charles Town, Jefferson County, West Virginia, on November 21, 1888.
 He was in good health until shortly before his death (attributed in an obituary to "old age").
-He is buried with other family members in the cemetery of Zion Episcopal Church in Charles Town.
-He was survived by two daughters, Mary E. Kent and Florence Hunter.
-His son Robert Harper, Jr., died "in Confederate service"; his other son, Henry Clay Hunter, an attorney, died a year before his father.
+His son Andrew Hunter, Jr., died "in Confederate service"; his other son, Henry Clay Hunter, an attorney, died a year before his father.
 His nephew Robert W. Hunter, also a Confederate officer and delegate, would survive the war and become the Secretary of Virginia Military Records.